sodadata/docs/soda-sql/example-test-unique.md

 *Last modified on {% last_modified_at %}*.

-Where your [warehouse]({% link soda/glossary.md %}#warehouse) table contains records that ought to be unique, such as item identifiers, you may wish to test the data to ensure there are no duplicates or that each value is unique.
+Where your dataset contains records that ought to be unique, such as item identifiers, you may wish to test the data to ensure there are no duplicates or that each value is unique.

 To illustrate how to use Soda SQL to test the uniqueness of data, imagine an e-commerce company that fulfills orders for shipment to customers.
 The information associated with each shipment is stored in a fulfillment table in a database.
 Here are some of the ways the company could test their data.

 ## Test for duplicates

 The company needs to make sure that each individual shipment is associated with a unique identifier for tracking purposes.
 To ensure that `shipment_id` is not accidentally duplicated in their fulfillment system, a Data Engineer could use Soda SQL to test for duplicates.
-To do so, the engineer defines a [test]({% link soda/glossary.md %}#test) in the [scan YAML file]({% link soda-sql/scan-yaml.md %}) associated with the table that contains the `shipment_id` data.
+To do so, the engineer defines a [metric group]({% link soda-sql/sql_metrics.md %}#metric-groups-and-dependencies) and a [test]({% link soda/glossary.md %}#test) in the [scan YAML file]({% link soda-sql/scan-yaml.md %}) associated with the table that contains the `shipment_id` data.

 Scan YAML: